 Internships can take place with a faculty mentor on campus or with a professional working for an affiliate in the government, industry, or the non-profit sectors on or off campus.

 The internship is a challenging work experience funded by NASA Space Grant and your mentor.
-It is a firm commitment by both student and mentor to fully experience research, research & development, science writing, science policy, or science education.
+It is a firm commitment by both student and mentor for your research and education.
 It is not a scholarship or stipend.
 It is not a work-study position involving a series of unrelated tasks.
 Instead, this internship will involve these phases:

 - The learning curve (equipment, software, even the topic itself, etc.)